-Power outages can occur for many other reasons such as equipment failure or damage caused by high winds and ice storms for example.
+Power outages can occur for many other reasons such as equipment failure or damage caused by high winds and ice storms.
 Residents should prepare for such events before they occur:

 - Store flashlights with fresh batteries in several places throughout your home and check them regularly.

 - Have at least one non-cordless phone in your home.
 Most cordless phones will not work in a power outage.

 - If you have an automatic garage door opener, learn how to use the manual release and open your garage door manually.

 - Try to keep your car’s gas tank at least one quarter to half-full.
-Many gas stations will not be in operation during a power outage.
-Fill up your tank if a major storm is predicted.
+Many gas stations may not be in operation during a power outage.
+Fill up your tank if a major storm is forecast.

 - Make sure you have a charging cord for your cell phone that will fit your vehicle’s accessory power outlet.

 - If you use special healthcare equipment like oxygen generators or dialysis machines, ask the supplier about power failures and notify your power company that you rely on electricity to power medical equipment.

 - Consider installing a back-up heating system or purchasing a generator.
-Before purchasing a generator, speak to an electrician about proper sizing, types and connection options.
+Before purchasing a generator, speak to an electrician about types, proper sizing and connection options.
 Know how to operate your generator safely and follow the manufacturer’s instructions.